Cycling Weekly is the world’s leading cycling website for news, racing, reviews, video, and fitness and training advice.

 The newest member of the CW digital team, Jonny leads the site’s weekend content creation.
 Jonny joined the team in early 2019 from The Tab where he worked as assistant editor.

 Rupert joined CW in 2016 having previously worked in mountain biking journalism.
-Rupert helps lead the tech and video teams as well as starring in videos.
+Rupert leads the video team and continues to write tech news and reviews.
 Proudly wears socks over leg warmers.

 Although (not so secretly) a mountain biker at heart, James previously worked as a freelancer for CW and its sister magazine Cycling Active before joining mbr as a full-time product reviewer.
 Having switched to CW in 2019, James reviews the latest road bikes and products and presents videos as well.